FREQUENTLY ASKED QUESTIONS

 When you RSVP online to indicate that you will attend a ceremony, you will immediately receive a confirmation e-mail with instructions for ordering your regalia, claiming guest tickets, and other information.

-A follow-up packet will be sent out in late April.
-This mailing includes ceremony and parking information, along with a card that you will provide to the name reader as you cross the stage.
+We will also send a card (via U.S. mail) that you will hand to the name reader as you cross the stage.
 This card will also contain your contact information so that our photographer may follow up with you about ordering official commencement photos.

 We are unable to provide any storage space to hold personal belongings at commencement.
 Please plan accordingly.